 Easy Chicken Dinners

 It seems like everybody and their brother wants chicken dinner recipe ideas, lol!
 Scratch that, easy chicken dinner recipe ideas.
 It doesn’t get much easier than cooking in an Instant Pot, and this chicken dinner requires just five minutes of hands-on prep time before it gets pressure cooked.
 And as far as ingredients go, it’s mostly just fridge and pantry staples.
-I bet you already have almost everything on hand!
+I bet you already have almost everything on hand, and the roasted red pepper cream sauce makes turns it into something special!

 How Is Dark Meat Chicken Different Than White Meat Chicken